Uncle Sam Kicks Out Chinaman: History

-Speaking to the prejudice of the times, an excerpt from Erika Lee’s The Chinese Must Go reads: From the 1850s through the end of the 19th century, Chinese Americans were systematically harassed, rounded up, and driven out of cities and towns across the West.
+Speaking to the prejudice of the times, an excerpt from Erika Lee's The Chinese Must Go reads: From the 1850s through the end of the 19th century, Chinese Americans were systematically harassed, rounded up, and driven out of cities and towns across the West.
 During the winter of 1858–1859, a veritable race war began in the goldfields, as armed mobs forced Chinese out of various campsites and towns.

-When Uncle Sam Kicks Out The Chinaman was published in 1864 America was coming off the heels of the Chinese Exclusion Act of 1882, 4 years after the legislation passed.
+When Uncle Sam Kicks Out The Chinaman was published in 1886 America was coming off the heels of the Chinese Exclusion Act of 1882, 4 years after the legislation passed.
 This legislation compounded the anti-Chinese sentiment in America—an American zeitgeist rife with prejudice towards the Chinese ensued.
 The Chinese Exclusion Act barred Chinese laborers for 10 years, exempting only the higher classes that could contribute to the American economy: students, teachers, travelers, merchants, and diplomats.
 In addition to that, it prohibited the Chinese from naturalized citizenship.
-This Anti-racist sentiment became so entrenched in American culture that is was incorporated into marketing, as pathos, such as Uncle Sam Kicks Out The Chinaman depicted here.
+This racist sentiment became so entrenched in American culture that it was incorporated into marketing, as pathos, such as Uncle Sam Kicks Out The Chinaman depicted here.

 Iconography

-The San Francisco’s Illustrated Wasp depicted Uncle Sam in bed with a number of immigrants, and indigenous, kicking out a Chinese immigrant and Mormon polygamist in Uncle Sam’s Troublesome Bedfellows.
+The San Francisco's Illustrated Wasp depicted Uncle Sam in bed with a number of immigrants, and indigenous, kicking out a Chinese immigrant and Mormon polygamist in Uncle Sam’s Troublesome Bedfellows.
 Uncle Sam Kicks Out The Chinamen set an illustrative symbolism; Uncle Sam with his foot against the bottom of an undesirable, a sign of American reproach and prejudice.
 The Chinese immigrant image is similarly, and crudely depicted.

 Uncle Sam sits in bed with a Freedman, an Irishman, and a Native American kicking out a Chinamen closely representative of the cartoon that preceded it 14 years earlier.
 Like Uncle Sam Kicks Out The Chinamen, America acknowledged their involvement and even reliance on immigrants and so called 'undesirables' in Labor and trade as the subtitle “bedfellows” suggests.
 But the image of kicking out individuals off of a bed or off the shore compounded the level of threat, and extreme prejudice towards specific minority groups deemed reprobate by the American government.